 What is Bon Secours doing to prepare for coronavirus?

+Our commitment to your health and safety comes first.
 We continue to monitor the latest updates and are prepared to safely screen, isolate and care for patients with respiratory illness, including COVID-19.
-Our preparations include:
+Our precautions include:

 - Educating providers and clinical teams on the latest CDC guidelines.